akoinesjr/find_store/README.md

   --output=(text|json) Output in human-readable text, or in JSON (e.g. machine-readable) [default: text]

 Example
-  python find_store.py --address="1770 Union St, San Francisco, CA 94123"
+  python3 find_store.py --address="1770 Union St, San Francisco, CA 94123"
-  python find_store.py --zip=94115 --units=km
+  python3 find_store.py --zip=94115 --units=km
 ```

 # Notes

 I assumed that it would be okay to have this program run by executing the file with the relevant arguments as opposed to having the program run from within an interactive mode.
-It could of course be relatively easily modified to run that way.
+It could of course be relatively easily modified to run that way instead.

 I also decided that it made sense for the program to accept either a zip code or address argument but not both.